 Creatures of Will and Temper

-The Diabolist's Libary #1
+The Diabolist's Library #1

 A Victorian urban fantasy featuring duelists, demons, and the dark arts, inspired by The Picture of Dorian Gray.